Cookie butter (Biscoff)

 Diet Ratings

-Made from cookies (grain-based, plant-derived).
-Contains plant-derived ingredients, sugar, and seed oils.
+Processed plant-based spread made from cookies (grain-derived), sugar, and plant oils.
+Multiple plant ingredients and added sugar.
 Completely incompatible with carnivore diet.

 Controversy Index